Alton Brown's Gyro Meat Recipe Recipe

 Chef Forktionary, author of this recipe

-Ingredients for Alton Brown S Gyro Meat Recipe
+Ingredients for Alton Brown's Gyro Meat Recipe

-• 1 large onion
+• 1 large onion (for meat), plus chopped onion (for serving)

-• 4 cloves garlic (minced)
+• 6 cloves garlic total

-• Pita bread (to serve)
+• Pita bread (for serving)

 • 1/2 cup chopped cucumber

-• 2 tbsp olive oil
+• 2 tablespoons olive oil

-How to Make Alton Brown S Gyro Meat Recipe
+How to Make Alton Brown's Gyro Meat Recipe

 1. Process 1 large onion in a food processor for 10-15 seconds.
 Wrap in a tea towel and squeeze to remove excess juice.
 Discard juice.